Discover the Networks: Database of profiles

 DtN currently maintains a database of prominent leftist personalities in academia, politics, and the media as well as leftist interest groups.
 It assembles and publishes data on the financial backers of left wing personalities and organizations.
 Much of their research focuses upon individuals with financial connections to groups that espouse communism and socialism as well as Palestinians and their supporters, but the group is also concerned with critics of the USA PATRIOT Act, advocates of social justice (which the website refers to as a "post-Communist terminology for socialism and communism"), and members or supporters of labor unions.

 When first launched the website was criticized for a jump page picturing entertainment celebrities such as Bruce Springsteen and Barbra Streisand adjacent to radical Muslim terrorists.
 The site now divides the pictures on the jump page into distinct categories.

 Contributors

-The website houses the articles of historian Ron Radosh.
+The website hosts the articles of historian Ron Radosh.

-The website houses the articles of undercover investigative journalist Lee Kaplan.
+The website hosts the articles of undercover investigative journalist Lee Kaplan.